Prepared by María Dolores Fernandes del Pozo, communication trainee at TermCoord (March – July 2017)

 We cover topics that fall under the scope of Terminology, Translation, Linguistics and Interpreting.
 Under this umbrella, we make a difference between EU-related and non EU-related content.

 We need to bear in mind that we belong to the European Parliament and we need to be aware of and support its guiding principles when it comes to equality and diversity.
 In the same way, we belong to DGTRAD and are part of IATE, so multilingualism should stand out as a key priority.
 This might imply encouraging the publishing of multilingual content.
 Whenever defining the items of our agenda, we need to ask first questions such as: Are we giving reasonable space to news about conferences, book releases, research, interviews?
-Within those interviews, are we

 Once we decide which topics we are interested in covering, we usually prioritise key messages that need to be present in our communication activities.
 Examples of key messages are: